-- 1. The strict enforcement of the provisions of this appendix would cause any unnecessary hardship and deprive the owner of rights enjoyed by all other property owners owning property within the same zoning district; - There are conditions and circumstances unique to the property which are not similarly applicable to other properties in the same zoning district;
+- 1. The strict enforcement of the provisions of this appendix would cause any unnecessary hardship and deprive the owner of rights enjoyed by all other property owners owning property within the same zoning district; - 2.
+There are conditions and circumstances unique to the property which are not similarly applicable to other properties in the same zoning district;

-- 3. The conditions and circumstances unique to the property were not created by the owner, or his predecessor in title, within the time following the effective date of the provisions alleged to adversely affect such property; - 4.
-The requested variance will not confer special privileges that are denied other properties similarly situated and in the same zoning district; and - 5.
-The requested variance will not be contrary to the spirit and intent of this zoning ordinance. - B. A variance granted under this appendix shall not permit a use not otherwise permitted within the zoning district, upon the property for which a variance is being requested.
+- 4. The requested variance will not confer special privileges that are denied other properties similarly situated and in the same zoning district; and - 5.
+The requested variance will not be contrary to the spirit and intent of this zoning ordinance.

+B. A variance granted under this appendix shall not permit a use not otherwise permitted within the zoning district, upon the property for which a variance is being requested.